steffrahaim/lumen-marketing/wp-content/plugins/foobox-image-lightbox/readme.txt

 == Frequently Asked Questions ==

+= FooBox is not working.
+There is an error in the console "Uncaught ReferenceError: FooBox is not defined" =

+Some plugins or themes defer javascript in the page, which causes the FooBox initialization code to run BEFORE the FooBox main script is loaded.
+This has been fixed in version 1.2.24.
+Please upgrade.

 = My theme has a built-in lightbox and it shows under FooBox.
 What can I do? =

 There is a setting to try and disable hard coded lightboxes, but this is not a sure-fire solution for every scenario.
 If that setting does not work for you, you might need to deregister certain javascript files, or uncomment certain lines of code in your theme to remove it's lightbox.